bmlindor/ttv_ss/AAREADME.md

 4).
 Once t_maxsinphi and t_maxcosphi are approx 0, no constrain on deltaphi
     Correlation betweem deltaphi and t_maxsinphi --> posterior broader than likelihood

 Q).
-Degenaracy b/w Jupiter and Moon?
-    tail on Jupiter period with moon
+Degenaracy b/w Jupiter and Moon? <--tail on Jupiter period with moon
         if you don't have enough time spans
 Q).
-P-M_p degeneracy
-    tail on Jupiter distributions
+P-M_p degeneracy? <--tail on Jupiter distributions
         assymetry for ecosw and esinw
 Q).
-Wrong signs for evectors?
-    not first time this has been found
+Wrong signs for evectors? <-- not first time this has been found

 ##########################	Writing Tasks	##########################